-At June 30, 2024, our debt-to-total-capital ratio was 6.0%, considerably below our 35% covenant threshold, with \$790 million in long-term debt and \$25 million in borrowing on our revolving short-term line of credit.
-At June 30, 2024, \$275 million was available for future cash management needs as part of the general provisions of the line of credit agreement, with another \$300 million available as part of an accordion feature.
-Based on our capital requirements at June 30, 2024, we do not anticipate a material increase in debt levels exceeding the available line of credit amount during the year.
+At June 30, 2024 September 30, 2024, our debt-to-total-capital ratio was 6.0% 5.6%, considerably below our 35% covenant threshold, with \$790 million in long-term debt and \$25 million in borrowing on our revolving short-term line of credit.
+At June 30, 2024 September 30, 2024, \$275 million was available for future cash management needs as part of the general provisions of the line of credit agreement, with another \$300 million available as part of an accordion feature.
+Based on our capital requirements at June 30, 2024 September 30, 2024, we do not anticipate a material increase in debt levels exceeding the available line of credit amount during the year.
 As a result, we expect changes in our debt-to-total-capital ratio to continue to be largely a function of the contribution of unrealized investment gains or losses to shareholders' equity.
-We have an unsecured letter of credit agreement that provides a portion of the capital needed to support Cincinnati Global's obligations at Lloyd's.
-The amount of this unsecured letter of credit agreement was \$94 million at June 30, 2024, with no amounts drawn.
+We have an unsecured letter of credit agreement, that provides which provided a portion of the capital needed to support Cincinnati Global's obligations at Lloyd's.
+The amount of this unsecured letter of credit agreement was \$94 million at June 30, 2024 \$94 million, with no amounts amount drawn.
+We replaced the letter of credit agreement with common equities, bringing total common equities held in Lloyd's trust accounts to \$219 million.